 Urshan College and Urshan Graduate School of Theology are named in honor of Andrew D. Urshan and Nathaniel A. Urshan, whose ministries represent a century of global Apostolic Pentecostal leadership.
 Andrew Urshan, an Assyrian immigrant from Persia to the United States, was the prototypical Oneness pioneer.
 His hunger for God led him from mainline Protestantism through the Holiness Movement to Pentecostalism.
-He then carried the gospel across North America, established the first Pentecostal churches in Russia, and pastored in New York City.
+He then carried the gospel across North America, brought the Pentecostal message to Russia, and pastored in New York City.
 In the mid-twentieth century, his son Nathaniel Urshan preached camp meetings across North America that were significant in the expansion of Oneness Pentecostalism.
 After pastoring one of the most influential churches in the movement, Nathaniel Urshan served as the general superintendent of the United Pentecostal Church International from 1978 to 2001.

 In April 1998, Timothy Dugas, a pastor in suburban St. Louis, Missouri, initiated a committee to explore the formation of the first UPCI-owned seminary.
 From 1998 to 1999, various committees developed a proposal for the UPCI General Board.
-In 1999, the UPCI General Conference in Nashville, Tennessee voted to establish Urshan Graduate School of Theology.
+In 1999, the UPCI General Conference in Nashville, Tennessee, voted to establish Urshan Graduate School of Theology.

 The UGST board of directors held its first meeting in St. Louis, Missouri, in January 2000, choosing Nathaniel A. Urshan as chancellor, Jesse F. Williams as board chair, and David K. Bernard as president.
 The board of directors and the president installed the founding faculty for the first semester in August 2001: Raymond L. Crownover, James A. Littles Jr., David S. Norris, and Gerald L. Truman.
 In 2010, UGST earned full accreditation with the Association of Theological Schools, a national accrediting commission for seminaries.